ronnieholm/Backend-web-programming-course-spring-2015/Notes.md

 # Defensive programming

-In real-life scenarios, we have to prepare for unexpected data values and exceptional situations in general.
+In real-life scenarios we have to prepare for unexpected data values and exceptional situations in general.

 What can go wrong?
 Some examples:

-  - Value is correct type-wise but is outside the range of meaningful values (example: A test score is supposed to be between 0 and 100 but an int can represent many other values, such as -27, 22987).
+  - Value is correct type but is outside the range of meaningful values (example: test score is supposed to be between 0 and 100 but an int can represent other values such as -27 or 22987).
   - Value is used for indexing into an array but only values from 0 (zero) up to (length - 1) are meaningful.
 Other values will produce an error.
   - A string doesn't follow a given syntax (e.g., for a license plate).